APD in Free Space Optics (FSO) Applications

 APD versus PIN diode Performance for FSO (Free Space Optics)

-At higher signal light levels, the detector transitions to the photon shot noise limited regime where sensitivity is limited by photon shot noise on the current generated by the optical signal.
-Total noise from the APD in illuminated conditions equals the sum of the detector noise plus the signal shot noise.
+At higher signal light levels, an APD operates in the photon shot noise-limited regime, where sensitivity is constrained by photon shot noise from the optical signal’s current.
+The total noise in illuminated conditions is the sum of the detector noise and the signal shot noise.

 Signal to Noise Radio (SNR) of APD for FSO